UniMath/agda-unimath/src/metric-spaces/short-maps-metric-spaces.lagda.md

   {l1 l2 : Level} (A : Metric-Space l1 l2)
   where

-  is-short-map-id-Metric-Space :
+  is-short-map-id-map-Metric-Space :
-    is-short-map-Metric-Space A A (id-Metric-Space A) is-short-map-id-Metric-Space =
+    is-short-map-Metric-Space A A (id-map-Metric-Space A) is-short-map-id-map-Metric-Space =
-    is-short-id-Pseudometric-Space
+    is-short-map-id-map-Pseudometric-Space
       ( pseudometric-Metric-Space A)

   id-short-map-Metric-Space : short-map-Metric-Space A A